TARC Go Green

 TARC is also planning a new electronic bus far collection system which will improve customer service and energy use.
 This system will allow customers to swipe or tap a pre-paid fare card while boarding a bus, speeding up the boarding process and reducing the time buses sit at stops waiting for customers to pay fares.

-has been selected as the vendor who will install the fareboxes, beginning in Summer 2014.
+has been selected as the vendor who will install the fareboxes, beginning in 2015.
 TARC launched an initial public information effort

 in November 2013 to educate the public and gain feedback on the proposed system.